 Congratulations!
 You have your first story setup.
 Granted, there’s a lot let to add, but the skeleton is in place.

 With your structure in place, it’s time to start building in earnest and that means learning code.
 In the next tutorial, you’ll be introduced to the Harlowe story format and you’ll learn why Twine coding is actually quite accessible.

-In the meantime, make you own story and feel free to post a link in the comments.
-So you in the next tutorial!
+In the meantime, make your own story, and feel free to post a link in the comments.
+See you in the next tutorial!